The Sneaky Sneaky Sir Method

 What I did was I selected select shipping myself, got rid of international shipping (I don’t want to mess with that for now), added a pound to the weight eBay provided and added extra inches (hehe…I’m a child) to the dimensions they provided as well.

 ONE BIG FINAL NOTE: MAKE SURE THAT YOU?RE PAYPAL PAYMENT IS CONFIRMED BEFORE SHIPPING ANYTHING!!

-So, to sum it all up, what we’re doing is we’re creating accounts on eBay, Offer Up, Paypal, and YouTube I guess if you don’t have one for some reason.
+So, to sum it all up, what we’re doing is we’re creating accounts on eBay, Offer Up, Paypal, and YouTube/Google I guess (if you don’t have one for some reason).

 You find stuff on Offer Up that you think you could sell on eBay.
 Do research on it by seeing what actually sold on eBay.

-Add a YouTube video that shows your item off all nice and pretty.
+Add a YouTube video that shows your item off all nice and purdy.
 Use the copy and paste HTML template that I’ve provided you.